 The body of a shackle is one of the critical factors that determine its use.
 The most popular body shapes included D-shaped and bow-shaped.
 But, there are also a few less commonly known types of shackles.
 Let’s check them out one by one.

-Also called D Shackles, they have a d-shaped body.
+D Shackles also called as chain shackles, they have a d-shaped body.
 It is narrower than the anchor or bow shackles.
 They usually come with a threaded pin or a clevis-type pin.
 They are made from steel alloys, such as stainless steel, zinc-plated steel, or galvanized steel.

 You can use these shackles to lift moderate to heavy loads in the manufacturing, construction, and shipping industries.
 But they are designed only for bi-directional pull, also known as in-line tension.
 They are not suitable for sideloading.
 If sideloaded, the load can put significant stress on the bolt-side, twisting the shackles.